PrestaShop/prestashop-specs/back-office/multistoregeneralspecs.md

 A bulk checkbox allows to select / unselect all checkboxes.

 An information message is displayed on all pages where there are checkboxes, to indicate what they are used for.<br/>
-This information message can be closed and will not be displayed again after.<br/>
+The user can close the information message.
+The message is closed only for the selected context and it will not be redisplayed if the user refresh or return on this page later.<br/>
 "If you want to apply specific settings to a store or a group of shops, you need to select the parameter to modify, bring your modifications and then save."

 **Configurations pages with checkboxes**